Texas Southern University: History

 In March 1960, Texas Southern University students organized Houston's first sit-in at the Weingarten's lunch counter located at 4110 Almeda.
 The success of their efforts inspired more sit-ins throughout the city, which, within months, led to the desegregation of many of Houston's public establishments.
-Today, a historical marker commissioned by the Texas Historical Commission stands on the property of the first sit-in to commemorate the courageous acts of those TSU students.
+A historical marker commissioned by the Texas Historical Commission stands on the property of the first sit-in to commemorate the courageous acts of those TSU students.
 That property is now a U.S. Post Office.
 TSU journalism professor Serbino Sandifer-Walker worked for nearly two years with the Texas Historical Commission, the original students who led the march, and many other stakeholders, to have the historic marker designated on March 4, 2010, the fiftieth anniversary of that sit-in.

 On May 17, 1967, it was reported that students at TSU rioted on campus.
 When officers responded thousands of shots were fired and there were injuries on both sides including a death of a police officer.
 Nearly 500 students were arrested.
 Although media sources reported this as a riot, there were no reports of looting, destruction of property, or resistance of any arrest.
 Furthermore, the reports failed to mention the prior invasion of police officers on campus, or the reports of students getting roughed up on campus.
 The police raid caused over $10,000 of damage and it was reported over 3,000 shots were fired into the Lanier dormitory.
 There was little coverage that, the five students whom were charged with conspiracy and incitement of riot were all exonerated due to lack of evidence, or that the police officer died not from student fire, but the ricochet of Houston Police Department bullets.

 A Democratic presidential debate took place on September 12, 2019, in TSU's Health and Physical Education Arena.

 The university drew national attention in early 2020 when the Governor of Texas appointed board of trustees targeted the university's sitting president and changed its bylaws to give the board the power to remove anyone employed by the university.
 The board first suspended and then fired president Austin Lane, alleging that he failed to inform them about allegations of fraud committed by a former assistant dean at the Thurgood Marshall School of Law.
 Lane disputed the allegations.
 Just prior to removing Lane, the board also changed its bylaws to allow it to "approve the termination of any position" at the university, a change that drew condemnation from several university governance experts as inappropriate micromanagement.
 In February 2020, the board of trustees publicly agreed there was no wrongdoing on the part of Lane and paid him nearly $900,000 in the buyout of his contract.
 A new president was to be named in 2020.
 In February 2020, one month prior to the visit of a site visit team representing the university's regional accreditor, the board partially repealed the new bylaws that allowed them to fire any university employee.